Monday, September 19, 2022

 Macif (2012) straight boards.
 Renderings April 2013.

-- The idea at the time, was to convert the straight boards into lifting boards.
+- The idea at the time was to convert the straight boards into lifting boards.
 This is one configuration I favored.
-Cut the board in half, keeping the top part to combat leeway and bend the bottom to form a lifting device.
+Cut the board in half, keeping the top part to combat leeway, and bend the bottom to form a lifting device.
 The sharp V may be softened by a curve instead.
 I believe a Mini Transat has a similar configuration.
-Certainly a lot more of simulation would have to be done to adopt a solution.
-One advantage besides the conversion of the leeboards themselves, the points of exit and entrance by ways of the case do not need modification.
+Certainly, more simulations would have to be done to adopt a solution.
+One advantage, besides the conversion of the leeboards themselves, is that the exit and entrance by way of the case do not need modification.

 No comments: